tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 Examples of core network topology model constructs supported by the YANG data model defined in {{!RFC8795}}: inter-domain link discovery (plug-id),  and admin/operational status.

-It is also worth noting that also the boundary between the TE-specific model constructs and the core network topology model constructs is also blurred since new applications may need to leverage on constructs which was originally defined to support TE applications but that are also needed to support these new applications.
+It is also worth noting that also the boundary between the TE-specific model constructs and the core network topology model constructs is also blurred since new happlications may need to leverage on constructs which was originally defined to support TE applications but that are also needed to support these new applications.

 An example of a concept that originated from TE application but can be considered a core network topology model construct is the SRLG.
 New applications such as what-if analysis need to be aware of the SRLG information also for non-TE network topologies to provide reliable results.